nashcontrol/buildsecurity.dev/content/posts/2021-08-14-no-ssl/index.md

 **I cheated.**

 Doing some digging into GO's support for openssl and TLS, stumbled upon the [tls](https://pkg.go.dev/crypto/tls) package and found that it allows one to configure a MaxVersion property.
 This enabled me to define the maximum TLS version that is acceptable by the client (or server).
 I was able to build a TLS v1.0 and TLS v1.1 scanner overnight, skipping the feature for highlighting servers supporting SSL v3.
-This is under the assumption that there is less than %1 of servers that supports both TLS v1.2 and SSLv3.
+This is under the assumption that there are less than %1 of servers that support both TLS v1.2 and SSLv3.
 Will tackle those later.

 ```go
 url := "example.com:443"